guitarrapc/githubactions-lab/README.md

 ```

-## matrix and environment variables
+## Matrix and environment variables

 you can refer matrix in job's `env:` section before steps.
 However you cannot use expression, you must evaluate in step.